KING WILLIAM – LORD MELBOURE (SOMETIME KNOWN AS MELBOURNE INN) – DERBY ARMS, BROWN STREET/UPPER BROWN

 JR then claims that the name was changed to the Derby Arms.

-There is no evidence of this but JR may be right, The landlords were: 1841, John Hester.
-1842, Joseph Haddon who charged five men of entering the Melbourne inn and beating him black and blue.
+There is little evidence of this but JR may be right, but not until c1850 is the Derby Arms recorded.
+The landlords were: 1841, John Hester.
+April 1842, Hester transferred his licence of the MELBOURNE to Joseph Haddon who in 1842 charged five men of entering the Melbourne inn and beating him black and blue.
+Haddon ran out of the bar and hid in the pantry.
 The men called witnesses, who said Haddon was well intoxicated and started the fight.
-Magistrates said Haddon’s injuries were unfortunate but in view of the witnesses he had brought it on himself, so dismissed the case.
+Magistrates said Haddon’s injuries were unfortunate but in view of the witnesses he had brought it on himself, so dismissed the case, with costs awarded against the five men.
+Sept 1843 Haddon was charged with being open beyond the proper hours, Haddon failed to turn up in court so was fined 40/- in his absence.

-1843, Robert Simms.
-Whites Directory of 1846 lists Lord Melbourne with R. Simms victualler, it seems around then that the name change occurred.
+1843, Robert Simms then became licensee, Whites Directory of 1846 lists Lord Melbourne with R. Simms victualler, He was sued for bankruptcy in March that year, William Smith then became licensee.

 Leave a Reply